amalrajsr/AWS_S3_PROJECT/README.md

 1. Clone the repository: git clone https://github.com/amalrajsr/AWS_S3_PROJECT.git
 2. Navigate to the project directory: cd AWS_S3_PROJECT
 3. Install the dependencies: npm install

+## Usage
+1. Start the Express server: npm start
+2. Open the  browser and navigate to `http://localhost:3489/signedUrl` to get the signed URL